 To set up an interview, fill out the Interview Request Form

-Survivors, those who fled Nazi persecution, liberators and other eyewitnesses to the Holocaust who have not previously recorded interviews with USC Shoah Foundation are invited to participate.
+Holocaust survivors, those who fled Nazi persecution, liberators and other eyewitnesses to the Holocaust who have not previously recorded interviews with USC Shoah Foundation are invited to participate.

 Where do interviews take place?